Geogouz/ARLCL-Optimizer/README.md

 ----

-# CL based on Mass Spring
+# CL based on Mass Springs
 The cooperative localization engine based on **Mass Spring** which was used as a baseline.

 The python script supports only headless mode (for batch execution) and requires batch results being available from ARLCL-Optimizer.